Article Updated: October 2023

 Cutting Machine for those Die-Cuts

-At the time, the Explore Air was the newest model, and Cricut has added some new machines since then, like the Cricut Joy, which is a bit more cost effective for those with tighter budgets.
+Cricut has added some new machines since then, like the Cricut Joy Xtra, which is a bit more cost effective for those with tighter budgets.

 Recently, there have been some issues that I've run into with my Cricut that would make me consider recommending their biggest competitor, the Silhouette Cameo (I've never used the Silhouette, but their machine seems to have addressed these problems):

 - Cricut machines can't seem to cut on glossy surfaces.
-The scanning tool has a hard time identifying the enclosing box when cutting a glossy surface, so you'll run into countless errors (Cricut hacks will be coming in another blog).
+The scanning tool has a hard time identifying the enclosing box when cutting a glossy surface, so you'll run into countless errors.
+One way to hack this is to place non-gloss Scotch tape (like the one you use for wrapping gifts) on top of the bold black registration lines outline prior to cutting.

 - From time to time your Cricut machine will need to be re-calibrated for alignment.
 If you don't have a thick border between your artwork and the cutline, it's likely that alignment will get wonky over time.